jcszymansk/realworld-camel-springboot/README.md

 instead of the Hibernate dependency.
 Also, you probably need to update the `application.yml` file.
 To change the database, change the dependency in the `pom.xml` file and update the `application.yml` file as well.

+# What's next

+The spec is completely implemented, though it probably contains a fair share of bugs, I will definitely be fixing them when found.

+To showcase asynchronous Camel components, some additional features could be added, like a cron job sending usage statistics or something similar.
+I will look into this.
+OTOH, features like confirmation emails on account creation or password reset are unsupported by the existing frontends, so there's no point in implementing them until the spec is updated.

+Some time after Camel 4.0 is released, I will also update this project to use it.